 - Interactive Geometry Software: Modern educational tools like GeoGebra and Desmos allow students to explore the angle sum property interactively.
 By manipulating triangles and measuring their angles in real-time, students can gain a deeper intuitive understanding of the concept.

-- Non-Euclidean Geometries: It's important to note that the angle sum property holds true specifically in Euclidean geometry, which is based on a flat plane.
+- Non-Euclidean Geometries: you'll want to note that the angle sum property holds true specifically in Euclidean geometry, which is based on a flat plane.
 In non-Euclidean geometries, such as spherical geometry (the geometry of the surface of a sphere) and hyperbolic geometry, the sum of the angles in a triangle can be greater than or less than 180 degrees.
-For example, on the surface of a sphere, you can draw a triangle with three right angles (each 90 degrees), resulting in a total angle sum of 270 degrees.
+To give you an idea, on the surface of a sphere, you can draw a triangle with three right angles (each 90 degrees), resulting in a total angle sum of 270 degrees.

 - Applications in Advanced Physics: Concepts related to triangular relationships and angular measurements are increasingly important in fields like astrophysics and cosmology.
 These are used in understanding the curvature of spacetime, as described by Einstein's theory of general relativity.